justeat/JustFakeIt/README.md

 JustFakeIt is a mockable HTTP server which is hosted within your unit test process and provides you with the ability to test your applications entire HTTP stack without having to provide mocks for anything in the stack.
 Because it's hosted In Process, it's really fast and takes very little effort to use.

+It will configure itself as a default proxy and let you hook any WebRequest based client by default, intercepting all outbound Http calls in scope.

 ## Installation

 Pre-requisites: The project is built in .net v4.0.